 When I first discovered bicycle touring and bikepacking about 5 years ago, I immediately knew that it was something that I wanted to try.
 After researching bikes, bikepacking bags, panniers, racks, and all of the camping equipment I’d need, I was kind of turned off by the price.
 A decent luggage setup costs over $500 alone.
 That’s a lot of money to spend on something I didn’t even know if I’d like.
 After some research and trial and error, I put together a functional setup for a fraction of the price.
 In this guide, I explain how to put together a low budget bikepacking or bicycle touring luggage setup for around $100.

 One piece of gear that this article doesn’t cover the bike.
 For info on building a budget touring bike, check out my guide: How to Convert an Old Mountain Bike into a Touring Bike.
 With a few basic bicycle tools and an afternoon of work, you can have a capable touring bike for under $200.
+If you don’t have a bike, check out my guide to buying a used bike for some helpful tips.

 You’ll also need to put together a tool kit to make basic repairs and do maintenance during your tour.
 For help, check out my Ideal Bikepacking or Bicycle Touring Tool Kit.